HoldenFolk/BikeRentalDApp/m5/Prototype.md

 ##### Concerns
 However, this comes with the disadvantage of introducing a dependency to a third party in our system, which comes with legitimate concerns for the user.
-In particular, the Metamask browser extension asks for three permissions, including the ability to read and change all data for all websites—a massive tradeoff.
-However, all metamask does is inject the Ethereum Web3 API into the javascript context of every website in order to enable decentralized apps like PIXI to access blockchain data from within the browser[^9].
+In particular, the Metamask browser extension asks for three permissions, including the ability to read and change all data for all websites — potentially a massive tradeoff.
+However, all metamask does is inject the Ethereum Web3 API into the javascript context of every website in order to enable decentralized apps like PIXI to directly access blockchain data from the browser[^9].
 Metamask is open source, widely used, and they have never been flagged for abusive use of these permissions.
 It has a single CVE instance in the National Vulnerability Database dating from 2022 with medium severity that has been fixed since.
-The user can mitigate this concern by restricting the extension to PIXI's website (or any other website where he may want to pay using ETH) in the settings of the browser.
-Metamask also admits collecting the IP addresses of users when they initiate a transaction.
+The user can mitigate this concern by restricting the extension to PIXI's domain (or the domain of any other website where he may want to pay using ETH) in the settings of the browser.
+Metamask also collects the IP addresses of users when they initiate a transaction.
 The IP data is required to validate the transaction with the blockchain node and is not linkable to the wallet address[^10].

 ##### Still better than normal banking
-In spite of these concerns, we think it is reasonable to trust Metamask[^11] even though we would have preferred that they minimized their permissions by default (asking the user to opt-in to certain domains where the extension runs instead of enabling it for everything at the start).
-Note that PIXI's dependency on a third party ethereum wallet like Metamask is to be compared with BIXI's dependency on online credit card payment providers.
+In spite of these concerns, we think it is reasonable to trust Metamask[^11] even though we would have preferred that they minimized their permissions by default (asking the user to opt-in to certain domains where he wants the extension to run instead of enabling it for everything at the start).
+Note that PIXI's dependency on a third party Ethereum wallet manager like Metamask is to be compared with BIXI's dependency on online credit card payment providers.
 Metamask and online banking services are comparable in the sense that their use goes way beyond just PIXI or BIXI since they can be used to make transactions with potentially any other online service.
 The difference is that the bank stores a lot of your personal information, whereas Metamask only stores your wallet address.

 ##### Users could theoretically bypass Metamask.
-While we used Metamask to simplify the wallet connection/creation process for a non-introduced user, PIXI could provide integration for any Ethereum wallet (not just those managed by Metamask).
+While we used Metamask to simplify the wallet creation/connection process for non-introduced users, PIXI could also provide integration for any Ethereum wallet (not just those managed by Metamask).
 This would be done by asking the user to input his Ethereum wallet address.
-We did not implement this feature because the Metamask integration was sufficient to prove that the concept was valid and functional.
+We did not implement this feature because the Metamask integration was sufficient to prove that the concept is valid and functional.

 ## Second goal: a transparent, unalterable process.